A mathematical model of delay discounting with bi-faceted impulsivity: Existing mathematical models of delay discounting

 In the experiments studying delay discounting, the subjective values of a reward are established by finding indifference points \cite{critchfield2001}.
 In the case of rational agents, indifference points follow an exponential decay with delay.
-This model is called the exponential model \cite{expmodel} (EM) and considers an exponential dependence of the subjective value of a reward on delay given by, \be V(D)=V(0)\exp({-\kappa_0 D}),~~~~~~\text{(--EM--)} \ee where $V(0)$ is the undiscounted value of a reward, and $V(D)<V(0)$ is the discounted value of the reward after a delay $D$.
+This model is called the exponential model \cite{expmodel} (EM) and considers an exponential dependence of the subjective value of a reward on delay given by \be V(D)=V(0)\exp({-\kappa_0 D}),~~~~~~\text{(--EM--)} \ee where $V(0)$ is the undiscounted value of a reward, and $V(D)<V(0)$ is the discounted value of the reward after a delay $D$.
 The quantity $\kappa_0>0$ is described as the impulsivity parameter.
+However, the exponential model describes the situation when the discount rate is a constant, a characteristic observed for rational agents.
+Studies in delay discounting recognize inter-temporal consistency as a characterization of rationality.
+However, rationality of agents has long been a matter of discussion and debate \cite{kahneman} in behavioural science.
+For non-rational agents, one needs to look beyond the exponential model and previous researchers utilized the hyperbolic model \cite{rachilinhyp}.